agmkowalczyk/JS30.01-JavaScript-Drum-Kit/README.md

 # JS30.01: JavaScript Drum Kit

 ## Description
-When you hit the corresponding key on your keyboard then it plays a sound and it shows a short an animation.
+When you hit the corresponding key on your keyboard then it plays a sound and it shows a short animation.

 ## Live Preview
 [Click here](http://www.agm.website/projects/js-drum-kit/index.html)